Brushfam/openbrush-contracts/docs/docs/smart-contracts/example/data.md

 you can add bounds `T: Storage<metadata::Data> + Storage<psp22::Data>`.
 It allows you to work with two independent storage.

-`openbrush::traits::Storage` trait requires that the inner data implements the `openbrush::traits::OccupyStorage` trait.
-It is because each storage in the smart contract should occupy a unique storage key.
-Overlapping of those keys can cause unexpected bugs.
-Derive macro provided by OpenBrush to simplify the implementation of the `Storage` trait also checks that the storage key from the `OccupyStorage ` trait is unique.

 ### Data of the trait